Eltz Castle: History

 Started in 1470 by Philipp zu Eltz, the 10-story Greater Rodendorf House takes its name from the family's land holding in Lorraine.
 The oldest part is the flag hall with its late Gothic vaulted ceiling, which was probably originally a chapel.
 Construction was completed around 1520.
 The (so-called) Little Rodendorf house was finished in 1540, also in Late Gothic style.
 It contains the vaulted "banner-room".
 In 1472 the House of Rübenach completed the castle wing that has Late Gothic architecture.
 The buildings include the Rübenach Lower Hall, living room, and the bedchamber with its opulently decorated walls.

-In 1615 the House of Kempenich house replaced castle's original hall.
+In 1615 the House of Kempenich house replaced the castle's original hall.
 Every room in this part of the castle could be heated; in contrast, other castles might only have one or two heated rooms.

 During the Palatinate War of Succession from 1688 to 1689, many of the early Rhenish castles were destroyed.
-However, the castle was saved from destruction because its lord as the time was Hans Anton zu Eltz-Üttingen who was also a senior officer in the Royal French Army of Louis XIV.
+However, the castle was saved from destruction because its lord at the time was Hans Anton zu Eltz-Üttingen who was also a senior officer in the Royal French Army of Louis XIV.
 Eltz-Üttingen was able to use his position to delete the castle bearing his name from the list of buildings and fortifications to be destroyed.

 Count Hugo Philipp zu Eltz was thought to have fled during the French rule on the Rhine from 1794 to 1815.
 The French confiscated his possessions on the Rhine and nearby Trier which included Eltz castle, as well as the associated goods which were held at the French headquarters in Koblenz.
 In 1797, when Count Hugo Philipp later turned out to have remained hidden in Mainz, he came back to reclaim his lands, goods and wealth.
 In 1815 he became the sole owner of the castle through the purchase of the Rübenacher house and the landed property of the barons of Eltz-Rübenach.